 If you want to start using encryption, the first step is to get a VPN.
 NordVPN has more than 5200 servers in 59 countries, and offers a Quick Connect option to make sure you always have the fastest connection available.

 The NordVPN app is available across a wide variety of operating systems, and with just one account you can cover up to six devices.

-NordVPN also comes with a range of extra functions, including the CyberSec feature, which blocks annoying ads and websites known for malicious activities.
+NordVPN also comes with a range of extra functions, including Threat Protection, an advanced feature which blocks annoying ads and websites known for malicious activities.
 Choose your app, get NordVPN today, and explore the benefits of a VPN.